 2. Trading and Property Allowance: £1,000 of income from trading or property is tax free thanks to the Trading and Property Allowance.
 If you've got income from both, you can get £2,000 tax free.

 3. Capital Gains Tax Free Allowance: We know we've harped on about this already - but it's a big deal.
-The UK has a Capital Gains Tax Free Allowance of £12,300.
-So you'll only pay Capital Gains Tax after you've already gone over this allowance.
-Provided you make no more than £12,300 from capital gains in a single financial year, you'll pay no Capital Gains Tax.
+The UK has a Capital Gains Tax Free Allowance of £12,300 up until April 2023.
+From April 2023, this allowance halves to £6,000, and from April 2024, this allowance halves again to £3,000.

 Income Tax on crypto UK